sirkris/Reddit.NET/README.md

 Many model methods also have async counterparts.

-### Controllers
+### Coordinators
-These are the classes with which app developers will be doing all or most of their interactions.
-While the models are structured to closely mirror the API documentation, the controllers are structured to create an intuitive, object-oriented interface with the API, so you'll notice I took a lot more liberties in this layer.
+These constitute our controllers and are the classes with which app developers will be doing all or most of their interactions.
+While the models are structured to closely mirror the API documentation, the coordinators are structured to create an intuitive, object-oriented interface with the API, so you'll notice I took a lot more liberties in this layer.

-The controllers also provide other features, like asynchronous monitoring and automatic caching of certain data sets.
+The coordinators also provide other features, like asynchronous monitoring and automatic caching of certain data sets.
 I'll get into that stuff in more detail below.

-Each controller class corresponds to a Reddit object of some kind (subreddit, post, user, etc).
-Here's a list of the controller classes:
+Each coordinator class corresponds to a Reddit object of some kind (subreddit, post, user, etc).
+Here's a list of the coordinator classes:

 #### Account
 Provides access to data and endpoints related to the authenticated user.